shashanksa26/Sign-Language-Detection/README.md

 - `demo.py`: Runs the real-time sign language detection demo.
 It captures video from the webcam, processes each frame to extract key points using MediaPipe, and uses the pre-trained model to predict and display the detected gesture.
 ```

-This Markdown file provides a clear and organized overview of your project, making it easy for others to understand and use.